Delayed periods : what are the causes?

-Stress influences all areas of our lives, so it's only natural that it can cause a delay of 2 or 5 days in your period.
+Stress influences every sphere of our lives, so it's only natural that it should cause periods to be 2 or 5 days late.
 Professional pressure, the death of a loved one, family problems or financial difficulties are all emotional shocks that can disrupt your cycles.
-How many days can stress delay your period?
+How many days can stress delay periods ?
 Well, that depends on the situation, but also on your ability to return to a serene daily routine.

-To prevent the effects of stress on your cycle, learn to take time for yourself.
-Regular meditation sessions or a sport activity will help you relieve the pressure.
-Don't hesitate to share your worries with your loved ones to evacuate some of your torment or find comfort.
+To prevent the damaging effects of stress on your cycle, learn to take time for yourself.
+Regular meditation sessions or a sporting activity will help to relieve the pressure.
+Don't hesitate to share your worries with friends and family to relieve some of your torment or find comfort.

 A change in lifestyle

-If you have just gained weight, your body may start to produce estrogen in large numbers, thus disrupting your menstrual cycle.
-Similarly, a sudden weight loss may cause your body to decrease or even stop the production of hormones involved in ovulation.
-When you increase the pace of your sports training to become more intense, your period may also be disrupted.
+If you've just gained weight, your body may start producing estrogen in large quantities, thus disrupting your menstrual cycle.
+Similarly, sudden weight loss can cause your body to reduce or even stop the production of hormones involved in ovulation.
+When the pace of your sports training increases to become more intense, your periods may also be disrupted.
 Finally, breastfeeding also has an influence on the menstrual cycle.
-It can cause a delay in menstruation, or even the absence of it.
+It can cause a delay in periods, or even an absence of periods.

-It is impossible to discuss the causes of a late period without mentioning pregnancy.
-For women who are sexually active on a regular basis, this is the first possibility to consider.
-A pregnancy test will allow you to rule out this possibility.
+It's impossible to discuss the causes of delayed periods without mentioning pregnancy.
+For women with regular sexual activity, this is the first possibility to consider.
+A pregnancy test will enable you to rule out this possibility.
 Symptoms of early pregnancy may include ..:

 - Morning sickness;